 You do not want to be set back to ten men because of an unnecessary second yellow card.
 So keep an eye out for players who are already booked, especially the players who are more aggressive than others.

-Are there any tired players who lack the mental attributes to keep fighting?
+Are there any tired players with low mental attributes?

 Look for defenders with low attributes for Concentration, Decisions, Composure and Determination.
 These guys should be the first to leave the pitch.